Pull the new 4 inch insulated flexible duct through the garage and cut a larger hole in the exterior wall to install the new vent cap.

-Bathroom Exhaust Fan – 4 Inch Vent Cap
+Bathroom Ventilation Fan – Install the Vent Cap

 The old economy bathroom vent fan used a 3 inch diameter duct and vent cap.
-The new Panasonic WhisperCeiling model FV-11VQ5 exhaust fan requires a 4 inch diameter duct and vent cap.
-I purchased a 4 inch vent cap with a bird guard and damper to prevent back-drafts.
+The new Panasonic WhisperCeiling model FV-11VQ5 exhaust fan requires 4 inch diameter duct and vent cap.
+I purchased a 4 inch vent cap with a bird guard and damper to prevent back-drafts:

 This is the old 3 inch vent cap that will be replaced with the 4 inch vent cap: